Thank you for your interest in Foster and Adoptive Family Services. Map and Directions for Scheduled Interviews.

 POSITION SUMMARY: The Academic and Career Exploration to Success (ACES) Coach is responsible for supporting youth in foster care, ages 16-21, in their successful transition to and retention in post-secondary education, career technical education and workforce readiness.
 The ACES Coach will address academic needs for high school students in this population, assist with college and job applications and serve as a support system as these students continue in their adolescent development.
 Responsibilities include, but are not limited to, maintaining a case load of 25 students, meeting regularly with students and connecting them to appropriate regional education and employment resources, maintaining student records, troubleshooting student difficulties and concerns, building relationships with post-secondary school contacts, employment sector contacts, Child Protection and Permanency (CP&P) caseworkers, adolescent providers and regional school districts, and developing workshops to assist in students’ skill development.

 The employee must be able to provide accurate and clear descriptions of all scholarship programs administered by FAFS.
 This includes answering telephone and email inquiries, as well as conducting presentations as needed.

 The above listed job duties are a brief description for this position.
-The Scholarship Coordinator may be required to perform other tasks that are deemed necessary by the Director of Scholarship Programs.
+The ACES Coach may be required to perform other tasks that are deemed necessary by the Director of Scholarship Programs.

 • Highly organized and detailed-oriented